avishekchy45/Tensorflow-Keras-Model-Profiler/README.md

 or latest version from [PyPI project site](https://pypi.org/project/model-profiler/)
 ## Usage

-Firs load any model built using keras or tensorflow.
-Here for simplicity we will load model from kera applications.
+First load any model built using keras or tensorflow.
+Here for simplicity we will load model from keras applications.

 ```python
 form tensorflow.keras.applications import VGG16